-- CPK-3 is from skeletal muscle.
+- CPK-3 is found in your skeletal muscle.

-When these parts of your body suffer damage due to injury or disease, CPK isoenzymes can be released into your bloodstream.
-Checking the levels of these enzymes in your bloodstream can help doctors identify the areas of your body that have been damaged.
+When these parts of your body become damaged due to injury or disease, CPK enzymes can be released into your bloodstream.
+The CPK isoenzymes test checks the levels of these enzymes in your blood.
+This can help your doctor identify the areas of your body that have been damaged.

-- help diagnose a heart attack
+- help them diagnose a heart attack

-- investigate chest pain
+- find the cause of your chest pain

 - find out how much heart or muscle tissue has been damaged